<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=2581828&amp;fmt=gif">

 • User-friendly, fully-customisable interfaces: Intuitive dashboards and reporting tools, tailorable for different uses.
 Mobile access for on-the-go monitoring.

-• Regulatory + standard compliance: Adherence to industry standards and regulations related to light pollution and IoT devices.
+• Regulatory + standard compliance: Adherence to industry standards and regulations related to light pollution and devices.

 Question: What industries and organisations can benefit from light pollution monitoring?